-Maui is an experienced & trusted New Zealand motorhome rental brand having delivered great self drive holidays for over 25 years.
-Maui's range of 2, 4 and 6 person motorhomes feature contemporary design and spacious beds - allowing you to experience New Zealand in superior comfort and style.
-Maui thinks of everything - apartment styled kitchen equipment (including essentials such as wine glasses, china crockery, coffee plunger), freshly laundered bedding & linen plus a range of other useful items for a worry free self drive journey around New Zealand.
+Maui is an experienced and trusted New Zealand motorhome rental brand, having delivered great self-drive holidays for over 25 years.
+Maui's range of 2, 3, 4, and 6 person motorhomes feature contemporary design and spacious beds - allowing you to experience New Zealand in superior comfort and style.
+Maui thinks of everything - apartment styled kitchen equipment (including essentials such as wine glasses, china crockery, coffee plunger), freshly laundered bedding and linen, plus a range of other useful items for a worry-free self-drive journey around New Zealand.

 The only camping map where each location is approved by every regional council in NZ.
 So if it shows on the map, you’re allowed to stay.

 The Official Camping Map of NZ, is also in association with…

 Our camper van (Maui Platinum Beach Motorhome) was an excellent vehicle.
 The service at pick-up and drop-off was efficient.
 It was a newer vehicle and everything mechanical worked very well.
 It seemed to have plenty of power and was also good on gas.
 The interior was a nice layout and very functional for our family.
 We appreciated the 2 big beds, and the lovely kitchen and eating space.
 I might advise if you are travelling to the Coromandel Peninsula you might want a smaller vehicle because the roads are twisty with very little for shoulders.

 Fully functional, but we had to return to Christchurch as several items were missing.